If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 - Green peppers

 Keep a Food Journal

 According to a six-month study published in the American Journal of Preventative Medicine, people who kept tabs on their daily eating habits for six days a week reported losing about twice as many pounds as those who didn’t keep written records.

-Take Pictures of your Food
+Take Pictures of Your Food

 Eat Five Times a Day

-The thing is, as long as you’re eating the right foods, eating small meals throughout the day can help you win the battle of the bulge.
+As long as you’re eating the right foods, eating small meals throughout the day can help you win the battle of the bulge.

-Here is sample schedule:
+Here is a sample schedule:

 - 7:30 am—Breakfast